Bronkoknorb/a1tv-helpers/README.md

 *Cron multi-line* property controls how often the grabber is run.
 You can either wait for the configured time to pass or set it temporarily to the next minute (e.g. set it to `53 19 * * *` if the time is currently 19:52).
 Then wait a few minutes for the grabber to finish.
+In newer versions if tvheadend you can simply click on "Re-run internal EPG grabbers" to run it immediately.

 If everything worked out fine, you should then be able to associate XMLTV IDs with the channels.
 Go to *Configuration -> Channel / EPG -> Channels* select one